Skip to content

 External Content and External Lexpad are complementary features but they serve very different purposes.
 Please read both documentations very carefully and then choose the right solution for your task.
 Otherwise you may fall into inefficient design antipatterns that will affect sending speed and may generate excessive network traffic.
+You should use External Lexpad when you want to populate message content using complex data structures that are specific for every recipient.

 Availability